 According to Rule 45(2), the period for remedying deficiencies with regard to the payment of claims fees under (vii) is one month from a communication pointing out their non-payment.
 Failure to correct this deficiency in time leads to the claims in question being deemed to be abandoned under Rule 45(3).
 Further processing applies to this loss of rights.

 Deficiencies under (viii) are to be corrected within a period of two months from a communication under Rule 59.
-This period can be extended under Rule 132(2) (see E‑VIII, 2.3.5, for Euro-PCT applications), but further processing is ruled out by Rule 135(2).
+This period can be extended under Rule 132(2) (see E‑IX, 2.3.5, for Euro-PCT applications), but further processing is ruled out by Rule 135(2).
 Failure to correct this deficiency in time leads to the loss of the priority right.

 Failure to pay the filing, additional or search fee on time results in the deemed withdrawal of the application according to Art.
 78(2).
 This loss of rights ensues directly on expiry of the applicable time limit (see A‑III, 13).
 A deficiency under (ix) can be corrected by requesting further processing.